Postdoctoral Opportunities at KIPAC

 Stanford Data Science Fellows

-Stanford Data Science seeks recent PhDs of exceptional promise for postdoctoral fellow positions in interdisciplinary research with expertise in both Data Science AND its application in a domain of scholarship, like physical, earth, life, or social sciences, humanities and the arts, business, law, medicine, education, or engineering.
+Stanford Data Science seeks recent PhDs of exceptional promise for postdoctoral fellow positions in interdisciplinary research with expertise in both Data Science AND its application in a domain of scholarship, such as physical, earth, life, or social sciences, humanities and the arts, business, law, medicine, education, or engineering.
 Applications for 2025 will open in late summer; the application deadline is expected to be in December 2024.

 Apply for Stanford Data Science Fellowships here.